-In addition, the Fund may also invest in U.S. treasury bills, fixed and/or floating rate U.S. government securities and unlisted securities, subject to the limits set out in the Prospectus.
+The Fund may also invest in non-U.S. securities, convertible bonds including U.S. Rule 144A Securities, ADR, U.S. treasury bills, fixed and/or floating rate U.S. government securities, real estate investment trusts and unlisted securities, subject to the limits set out in the Prospectus.

-The Fund's exposure to below Investment Grade debt securities will not exceed 10% of its Net Asset Value.
+The Fund's exposure to non-U.S. securities (including securities of issuers in Emerging Market Countries) will not exceed 15% of its Net Asset Value and its exposure to below Investment Grade debt securities will not exceed 10% of its Net Asset Value.